 In 2016, KIWL partnered with Mirai no Mori NPO as 42 cyclists rode from Tokyo to an Iwate care home.
 KIWL raised ¥10 million, and the same ride in 2017 raised ¥14.4 million.
 The 37 cyclists of the 2018 KIWL 500, rode from Nikko to Ichinoseki to raise ¥12 million for Mirai no Mori in support of their Leader in Training program.
 KIWL also raised sufficient funds to help NPO Esperanza to bring Frame Football to Japan for the first time, realizing the footballing dreams of children with cerebral palsy.
 In 2019, 42 riders completed a grueling ride on a different route, which with fringe events, raised a record ¥14.5 million for newly chosen charity, YouMeWe NPO.

-Due to the global pandemic, 2020 was a challenging year with many 'in-person' events cancelled.
-However that was not before we received the pledges of many generous corporate sponsors and due to ongoing virtual events and solo efforts throughout the year, as well as Global Giving matching, we still raised ¥14.4 million.
+Due to the global pandemic, 2020 & 2021 were challenging years with many 'in-person' events cancelled.
+However that was not before we received the pledges of many generous corporate sponsors and due to ongoing virtual events and solo efforts throughout those two years, as well as Global Giving matching, we still raised ¥30.7 million.

-Through the annual cycle ride and many other sporting and social events, KIWL has raised ¥93.5 million for disadvantaged children in Japan as at December 2021.
+Through the annual cycle ride and many other sporting and social events, KIWL has raised over ¥100 million for disadvantaged children in Japan as of February 2022.